envisioning/vocab/vocab/SoftMax.md

 ---
 category: MATH, CORE
+generality:
+- 0.86
+- 0.84
+- 0.82
+- 0.8
+- 0.78
+- 0.76
+- 0.74
 slug: softmax
 summary: Function that converts a vector of numerical values into a vector of probabilities, where the probabilities of each value are proportional to the exponentials of the input numbers.
 title: SoftMax
 ---